|

 The New Haven Federation of Teachers believes that quality professional development values our teachers' expertise and is connected to the realities of our classrooms.
-Professional learning opportunities are listed below, and are also listed in our calendar.

 Grants, Scholarships, and ApplicationsAFT Connecticut Scholarships

-Deadline: 4/1/2025 Each year, the AFT Connecticut Scholarship Program awards two types of grants that provide funding to eligible members as well as their dependents.
+Each year, the AFT Connecticut Scholarship Program awards two types of grants that provide funding to eligible members as well as their dependents.
 The account is funded by the state federation and additionally supported by donations from local unions as well as the family of former president George Springer, Sr. Those eligible for Sharon M. Palmer Scholarships include members’ spouses or domestic partners, as well as their children or grandchildren.
 The George C. Springer Scholarships are open to members to further their own educational pursuits.
 Click here for the program guidelines and criteria.
-Connecticut Science Teachers Association Grant
+Robert Porter Scholarship Program

 More Professional Learning Resources